ImperialCollegeLondon/Zambelli2019_RAS_multimodal_VAE/matlab/database/README.txt

-Source files and scripts to contruct the database.
+Datasets for training and testing.